 Benefits of Recurring Payments

-There are a number of benefits to setting up a recurring payment model for your business:
+There are several benefits to setting up recurring payments for your business:

 - Saves time: Instead of manually setting up invoices or calling customers for payment, automatic billing can save hours of your or your employees’ time every billing cycle.